aerosense-ai/data-gateway/README.md

   -h, --help                      Show this message and exit.

 Commands:
-  create-installation  Create an installation representing a collection of... start                Begin reading and persisting data from the serial... supervisord-conf     Print conf entry for use with supervisord.
+  add-sensor-type      Add a sensor type to the BigQuery dataset. create-installation  Create an installation representing a collection of... start                Begin reading and persisting data from the serial... supervisord-conf     Print conf entry for use with supervisord.